rdswift/picard-scripts/script_snippets/README.md

 ## auto_pad_disc_and_track_numbers

 This snippet would be used in a naming script to automatically pad the disc and track numbers to match the length of the highest disc or track number.
+Minimum lengths for disc and track numbers can be specified.